Is Digital Signage more expensive than traditional Print Media? Let’s explore the facts

 • Territory wide estate agents

-Outcome: If your content is changing frequently because your stores must be flexible in reacting to external factors such as competitive store promotions on the same high street, and you are tasked with increasing footfall and sales, then digital signage is most definitely the way to go.
+Outcome: If your content is changing frequently because your stores must be flexible in reacting to external factors such as competitive store promotions on the same high street, and you are tasked with increasing footfall and sales, then Digital Signage is most definitely the way to go.
 Not only do you have content changes disposable at your fingertips and changeable at a moment’s notice, but you can also save on time and money in reacting quickly to new promotional material, without having to wait for the printed signage posters to arrive to the stores and hope that they get put up in time.
 Check out a real life case study on this here.

 CORPORATE